-Using the WCL factor for models gives a better flyability indication because the model can be built to any scale and WCL factor takes this into consideration.
+Using the WCL for models gives a better flyability indication because the model can be built to any scale and WCL takes this into consideration.

 The following full-scale loadings are based on the empty airframe weight.
 Of course fuel and pilots would need to be added for full-scale flight.
 The numbers are just for comparison purposes.

-While both the WAL and WCL factors indicate the 'ease' of flying, or flyability levels, of these full-scale types, only the WCL factor transfers well, without extra math, for comparing similar models or these aircraft in various sizes.
+While both the WAL and the WCL indicate the 'ease' of flying, or flyability levels, of these full-scale types, only the WCL transfers well, without extra math, for comparing similar models or these aircraft in various sizes.

 Sport Aerobatic 9

-My original article on the wing cube loading (WCL) factor, which was updated on January 3, 2014, is still available on the EFO Web site.
+My original article on the wing cube loading (WCL), which was updated on January 3, 2014, is still available on the EFO Web site.